 This is a general guide; it’s not a rule.
-There ARE instances where interior aluminum tubing inside a laminated wall really does act as a column to bear vertical weight.
+There ARE instances where interior aluminum tubing inside a laminated wall really does act as a column to bear vertical weight or a header to distribute weight.
 But don’t assume that the aluminum frame always acts the same as, say, 2×6 studs in a house.

 Myth 2: The aluminum frame is some sort of structural weldment.

 Again, this is (usually, but not always) false.
 Most of these aluminum tubes have a wall thickness of about 0.045 inches.
 You can’t get a decent structural weld on thin-wall aluminum.